Chart Color Schemes

 Educational outcomes in Noble Park fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 26.2%, significantly lower than Greater Melbourne's average of 37.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area has lower university qualification rates at 26.2%, compared to Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 17.3%, followed by postgraduate qualifications (7.3%) and graduate diplomas (1.6%).
-Vocational credentials are prominent, with 26.3% of residents aged 15+ holding them, including advanced diplomas (10.8%) and certificates (15.5%).
+Vocational credentials are held by 26.3% of residents aged 15+, with advanced diplomas at 10.8% and certificates at 15.5%.
+Educational participation is high, with 29.7% currently enrolled in formal education: 7.8% in primary, 6.5% in secondary, and 6.3% in tertiary education.

 Frequently Asked Questions - Education